A Shared Personal Journey

 These creative and experiential sessions, based on the work by Joseph Campbell, are for people who have reached the 2nd half of life and who now want to discover who they are in relation to what they now face.

 The Call to Adventure, Challenge or Quest:

 Will you be one of the eight who join me?

 The call to action is heard in the ordinary world.
 Once this is accepted, the next step is to cross the theshhold of no return and to meet the challenges which are presenting.
 The task is to seek inner knowledge and the tools to face one's own dark shadow and gain the courage to slay the dragon .

 There will be tests along the way and there will be failure too.

 On the return the ordinary world is no more.
-A transformation has taken place within and the story and treasure can now be shared.
+A transformation has taken place within and the story and treasure can now be seen.

 I work in the field of psychological well being.
 Prior to my training I worked in both the private and public sectors.
-I too am a human being exploring like any other and I often feel I need to know more.
+I too am a human being exploring like any other and I know there is always more to learn.
 It is through challenge and failure that we learn about our vulnerability and courage.
 I find life fascinating and people inspiring in their creative processes and inner wisdom; indeed, I am humbled by this innate ability.
 I enjoy sharing with others and bringing people together to experience more of themselves in relationship.

 The dance of life is present within all of us if we can open our eyes to see ourselves more clearly.